anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Restore Permissions Inheritance for SharePoint List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Remove unique permissions and restore permission inheritance on a SharePoint list
+Remove unique permissions and restore permission inheritance on a SharePoint list with the help of Microsoft Flow.

 .. rubric:: Input Parameters